 Relax at the beach

-The best thing about visiting Railay Beach is undeniably relaxing at the beach.
+As one of Thailand’s most iconic natural landmarks, it’s not surprising that relaxing on the beach is the top thing to do in Railay Beach!
 There are three beaches in Railay, namely West Railay Beach, Phra Nang Beach, and East Railay Beach.
 The main beach areas in Railay, however, are Phra Nang Beach and West Railay Beach.
 Both offer magnificent white sandy beaches and the inviting turquoise waters of the Andaman Sea, bordered by towering limestone cliffs.

 East Railay Beach doesn’t offer any swimming opportunities.
 But, during low tide, you can get a closer look at the mangroves and perhaps even spot an Asian Water Monitor.
 These huge lizards are not as dangerous as Komodo dragons, but it’s best to keep a safe distance.
 They are quite scary looking!